New Album Project now available! Donate and receive CD

 In 2011, Mack went back to school to pursue his masters in music therapy at Colorado State University.
 After finishing the program and completing his internship at Colorado Children’s Hospital, Mack became board certified in the field.
 He started his own music therapy practice in Aspen, CO.

-In 2019, he founded Music Therapy of the Rockies as a 501(c)3 nonprofit organization focusing on mental health, music therapy research and techniques, and helping military veterans re-frame their military experience.
+In 2019, he founded Music Therapy of the Rockies as a 501c3 nonprofit organization focusing on mental health, music therapy research and techniques, and helping military veterans re-frame their military experience.
+Read the origin story of the nonprofit here.

 Mack’s personal story includes a time of deep depression in which he did not seek support and found himself ready to end his life.
 He credits writing a song at the 11th hour with saving his life.
 Through his education in neurologic music therapy, he became interested in how music rewired his brain.